-When discussing Japanese clothing, the difference between kimono vs yukata is at the top of everyone’s question lists.
+When discussing Japanese clothing, kimono vs. yukata differences are at the top of everyone’s question lists.

 The kimono – translating from Japanese to ‘a thing to wear’.

 The kimono is a traditional garment that carries a chunk of Japanese fashion history and is an icon on the fashion scene that keeps inspiring designers the world over.

 However, as the kimono is a more formal event outfit, is there a similar alternative for more informal occasions?

 Yes, there is!
 In this article, I’ll share the difference between the yukata and kimono, what they are made of, and how and where to wear them.

 Both garments are deeply rooted in Japanese culture, and though they share similarities, you need to know the differences.